Mark-Kramer/Case-Studies-Python/content/10/spiking-rhythms.md

 M4.summary()  # Summarize the fit
 ```

 In the first line, we created the portion of the `formula` variable that includes the history terms.
 The `filter()` method can be used to filter rows or columns of a dataframe according to their names (use `df.filter?` for details).
-In this case, we asked for all column names that include the phrase 'lag'.
+In this case, we asked for all column names that include the phrase `'lag'`.
 In the second line, we compose the formula as we have before except this time we include *cross-terms*.
-Cross-terms are the product of two variables.
+Cross-terms are the product of two predictor variables.
 There are two ways to include cross-terms in a formula: `*` and `:`.
 The asterisk (`*`) indicates individual terms in addition to cross-terms; the colon (`:`) indicates that we would like to include only the cross terms.

 +++